 In each activity area, Falcon utilizes an established award system to identify the essential skills necessary to learn and grow in the particular activity.
-These skills are divided into Beginner, Advanced, Master, Expert, and Falconer levels.
+These skills are divided into Beginner, Intermediate, Advanced, Master, Expert, and Falconer levels.
 Our competent and talented staff plan, provide instruction, and offer feedback at all levels.

 Campers can also progress through award levels from a previous summer as long as they can still demonstrate the skills effectively.

 At the end of each two-week period, Falcon hosts an Awards Night for our departing campers.
-If a camper earns an award in an activity area, they will receive a paper certificate and a patch.
+If a camper earns an award in an activity area, they will receive a patch to add to their Award Banner.
 Your camper will bring their awards home in a gold envelope.